Martiless/hangman/README.md

 ## Bugs:
 1. Pick word function was not working correctly:
       * When importing the list of words to the run.py file I had incorrectly written the line of code that imports the data. import and from where in the wrong places.
 Once I corrected this error the pick_word function worked as intended.
-1. Welcome message was instantly dissapearing when the game was run:
+1. The welcome message was instantly disappearing when the game was run:
-      * Add a new function that allowed the used to interact more with the game, which inturn keeps the rules on the screen until they are ready to play.
+      * Add a new function that allowed the user to interact more with the game, which in turn keeps the rules on the screen until they are ready to play.
-1. Clear screen function was not working:
+1. The clear screen function was not working:
-      * As this was a new concept to me I was unsure of what the correct paramaters should be.
-I troubleshooted and found a solution that allows the program to check what os is being used.
+      * As this was a new concept to me I was unsure of what the correct parameters should be.
+I troubleshot and found a solution that allows the program to check what os is being used.
 1. Getting the correct letters to add to the answer_area:
       * I added a line of code into the start game function that included the .join() method.
 This did work to add the correctly guessed letter to the answer area but it also created more problems as stated below.
 1. The guessed letters could be guessed over and over again:
       * I rearranged the if statement in the start game function.
 Instead of the correct answer being checked first and the user getting a notice to say it was in the work, I changed it so the program checked if the letter had been picked already first, then if it wasn't in the word and then if it was.
 This solved the issue of being about to guess a correct letter over and over again.
-1. The correct letter would go into the answer_area servel times:
+1. The correct letter would go into the answer_area several times:
       * Once I had figured out that I needed to use .join() to add the correct letters to the answer area, I began to encounter another problem, that being the letter would appear several times in the answer area.
 I decided to use a debugger and see if I could locate the issue.
 I had put the wrong variable into the .join() method, which I did not pick up on at first glance.
 1. Colors not working:
-      * I initially tried to use "from colorama import Fore, Back, Style" this working in the github enviroment but when I looked at it in Hekoku it was throwing up an error.
-I solved this by creating a class called Colors in a seperate python file and then imported that classes into the main game file.
-This soloved the problem and the colors worked correctly in Heruko.
+      * I initially tried to use "from colorama import Fore, Back, Style" this worked in the GitPod environment but when I looked at it in Heroku it was throwing up an error.
+I solved this by creating a class called Colors in a separate python file and then imported that class into the main game file.
+This solved the problem and the colors worked correctly in Heruko.
 1. Try/Except exception being overwritten by gspreads file:
       * After testing the try/except by changing the name of the excel the game broke, this was because a try/except in the gspread client.py file was being implemented over my one.
-After looking around I found that in order for my try/excpet to cover all error types I needed to remove the error handler which then prevented the client.py try/except to overwrite the once in the run.py file.
+After looking around I found that for my try/except to cover all error types I needed to remove the error handler which then prevented the client.py try/except to overwrite the once in the run.py file.
 ***
 [Back to top](#Hangman)